How to Control Anger, How to Manage Anger

 - Express anger skilfully, which is part of positive conflict.
-Learn about using ‘I feel’ communication through the M2G Self-Resolver.
+Learn about using ‘I feel’ communication.
 Remember to be very specific about what bothered you.
 Name the behaviour so the other person does not feel threatened or rejected, but rather capable of changing something specifically to help you feel better in the future.[vi]

 - Match your face to your feeling.
 Make sure that your facial expressions match your emotion so the person doesn’t feel confused about your message.[vii]